XENON1T/Xephyr/README.md

 echo "export XEPHYR_DIR=$(pwd)/" >> ~/.bashrc
 git clone git@github.com:XENON1T/Xephyr.git .

-# now compile the library
+# now compile and load the library (you need to load this each time)
 root -l Xephyr/loadXephyr.C

 #That's it, now you can run a script that uses XEPHYR classes.